-- □ Images must be high resolution; if unsure, send highest resolution possible and we will advise if necessary. - □ Number figures consecutively in the order of their first citation in the text and supply a brief title for each. - □ Place titles and explanations in legends, not in or on the illustrations themselves.

-- Provide internal scale markers for photomicrographs. - □ Ensure each figure is cited in the text. - □ Color is not normally available, but if it is necessary, an exception may be considered.
+- Images must be high resolution; if unsure, send highest resolution possible and we will advise if necessary. - □ Number figures consecutively in the order of their first citation in the text and supply a brief title for each. - Place titles and explanations in legends, not in or on the illustrations themselves. - □ Provide internal scale markers for photomicrographs. - □ Ensure each figure is cited in the text.